AlexMercedCoder/tutorialblog/content/blog/2026/2026-07-06-file-formats-renaissance.md

 ---
 title: "The File Format Renaissance: Parquet, Lance, Vortex, Nimble, BtrBlocks, and the New Physics of Columnar Storage"
 date: "2026-07-06"
-description: "*By Alex Merced, Head of Developer Relations at Dremio* For a decade, the file format layer was the most settled real estate in data."
 author: "Alex Merced"
 category: "Data Engineering"
 tags:
-  - file formats
-  - Parquet
+  - parquet
-  - Lance
+  - lance
-  - Vortex
+  - vortex
-  - columnar
+  - columnar storage
 canonical: https://iceberglakehouse.com/posts/file-formats-renaissance/
 ---
 > **Cross-posted.** This article's canonical home is [iceberglakehouse.com](https://iceberglakehouse.com/posts/file-formats-renaissance/).

+# The File Format Renaissance: Parquet, Lance, Vortex, Nimble, BtrBlocks, and the New Physics of Columnar Storage

 *By Alex Merced, Head of Developer Relations at Dremio*